 Letter 2 a Teen – Becoming the Best I can Be;

-Making a Difference – The Teacher-Mentor, the Kids and the MAD Project (a novel).
+Making a Difference – The Teacher-Mentor, the Kids and the MAD Project (a novel) (out of print);

 Robin retired in 2017 and renamed Youth Empowerment Seminars (YES!), Mentoring Matters.
-He currently resides in Australia, working on developing mentoring resources and programs to encourage young people to become the best they can be.
+He currently resides in New Zealand, working on developing mentoring resources and programs to encourage young people to reach their potential.